Foods To Try in Rome, Italy: An International Food Guide

 Eating in the great restaurants of Rome continue to be my favorite experiences in Italy.
 You are able to eat outside year-round and there is a wide range of styles of restaurants available.
 Especially around the historical center (centro storico).
 I have been a little surprised by one aspect of restaurant culture here in Rome and I’m still working through what it means.

-Where Are The Best Foreign Foods To Try In Rome?
+Where Are The Best International Foods To Try In Rome, Italy?

 I have been able to find a few restaurants that made me very happy and I wanted to share them with you in this first installment of Great Foreign Restaurants In Rome.